Tim Metcalfe: Casting

-The character was revealed to be entering the show in August 2012 by series producer, Phil Collinson.
-He stated "We know that Faye's mother is dead, but there's a father out there somewhere and he's going to come along and challenge things for Anna."
-On 13 January 2013, it was announced that Joe Duttine had been cast in the role of Tim.
-Tom Eames from Digital Spy reported that Anna Windass (Debbie Rush) would become concerned for her adoptive daughter, Faye, when she makes contact with Tim online.
-A spokeswoman commented that Anna is hurt when she learns that Faye has contacted Tim and warns him to stay away.
+Series Producer Phil Collinson new character Tim Metcalfe would appear in August 2012, stating, "We know Faye's mother is dead, but there's a father out there somewhere, and he's going to come along and challenge things for Anna."
+On January 13th, 2013, it was announced that Joe Duttine had been cast in the role of Tim.
+Duttine had previously appeared in the soap opera between February and June 2010, as police officer D.S.
+Carr, who arrests Gail Platt (Helen Worth) for the murder of her husband Joe McIntyre (Reece Dinsdale).

+Tom Eames from Digital Spy reported that Anna Windass (Debbie Rush) would be concerned to learn her adoptive daughter Faye makes contact with Tim online.
+A spokeswoman commented that Anna's feelings would be hurt to learn Faye contacted Tim, and would warn him to stay away.